 Camping toilet deodorisers

 First of all there are several commercial products available, mainly from caravan and camping shops.
-But they can be quite expensive.
+But they can be quite expensive, and not always as good as they indicate.
 If you are in an area away from shops for several weeks it is one product you really don’t want to be without.

 Therefore if you do run out, below are some simple homemade recipes you can try that are mainly made from products found in many homes.
 Of course, you do have to also take these products with you as you leave home, just in case you need them.